 No one in my family - nor did any doctors - ever make any connection to what I ate and the fact that I was chronically unwell.
 Instead, I was constantly prescribed medications that didn’t relieve my symptoms.
 I had recurring very high fevers of undetermined origin, caught every cold I was exposed to, had debilitating cramps, asthmatic bronchitis, and other issues.
 There was a constant quest to discover what was wrong, and I was sure that one day a medical solution would be uncovered.

 I later found out that not only does food matter, but that Hippocrates, the father of modern medicine, was right when he said, “Let food be thy medicine and medicine be thy food.”
 This foreign concept turned my life direction a hundred and eighty degrees, into a realm I didn’t know existed – the world of Food as Medicine.

 When confronted with the possibility of a kidney transplant, I learned of a doctor in a Boston hospital that was treating serious illnesses using food as medicine.
 I had never heard of such a thing, and little did I realize, I was at a life-changing crossroad.
 Would I cling to my current frame of reference, letting my belief system and fear hinder the exploration of an alternative option, or be willing to try something different and unfamiliar?
-I had studied medical textbooks in high school and went pre-med because I had a passion to be a doctor.
-Not only did I want to figure out what was wrong with me, but my mother had cancer, and I wanted to find a cure.
+I had studied medical textbooks in high school and considered being a doctor because not only did I want to figure out what was wrong with me, but my mother had cancer, and I wanted to find a cure.
 I was absolutely medically and scientifically focused.
 But with the prospect of losing a kidney, without a flinch, I took the road less traveled, and it has made all the difference.